Andrew Vaughn Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff is 12th in the league with a collective 9.1 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 14th in the league.

-- The Rays have the top team ERA across all MLB pitching staffs (2.74).
+- The Rays' 2.83 team ERA ranks first across all MLB pitching staffs.

-- The Rays give up the first-fewest home runs in baseball (14 total, 0.6 per game).
+- Rays pitchers combine to allow 15 home runs (0.6 per game), the first-fewest in the league.

-- The Rays will send McClanahan (4-0) out for his sixth start of the season.
-He is 4-0 with a 1.86 ERA and 37 strikeouts through 29 2/3 innings pitched.
+- Eflin makes the start for the Rays, his fourth of the season.
+He is 3-0 with a 2.81 ERA and 16 strikeouts in 16 2/3 innings pitched.

-- The lefty last appeared on Saturday against the Chicago White Sox, when he tossed six innings, allowing two earned runs while giving up three hits.
+- In his last outing on Sunday against the Chicago White Sox, the righty threw five innings, allowing one earned run while surrendering three hits.

+- In three games this season, the 29-year-old has a 2.81 ERA and 9 strikeouts per nine innings, while allowing a batting average of .242 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.